activus-d/outreachy-blog-post-and-wagtail-drafts/find-your-way-around.md

 The Explorer page allows you to view a page’s children and perform actions on them.
 In the Explorer page, you can publish and unpublish pages, move them to other sections, drill down into the content tree, or reorder pages within a parent to appear in menus.

 ### The Wagtail sidebar
-On the left hand side of the dashboard and throughout Wagtail is a menu called the Wagtail sidebar.
-You can use the sidebar to navigate to different parts of Wagtail.
+On the left hand side of the dashboard and throughout Wagtail is a menu called the Wagtail **Sidebar**.
+You can use the Sidebar to navigate to different parts of Wagtail.

-The Wagtail sidebar helps you quickly access your content as well as Wagtail features and settings.
-The items on the sidebar can vary depending on what your developer or webmaster decides to give you access to.
+The Wagtail **Sidebar** helps you quickly access your content as well as Wagtail features and settings.
+The items on the **Sidebar** can vary depending on what your developer or webmaster decides to give you access to.
 A standard Wagtail installation has the main Wagtail features in the sidebar.
 These features include, Search, Documents, Snippets, Forms, Reports, Settings, and Help.

 ### Search Wagtail
-The search feature is the topmost feature in the Wagtail sidebar.
+The search feature is the topmost feature in the Wagtail **Sidebar**.
 You can use the search feature to quickly search for content in Wagtail.

 ### Adjust Wagtail's settings
-Click Settings from the Wagtail sidebar to access Wagtail settings.
+Click **Settings** from the Wagtail sidebar to access Wagtail settings.
 If you have the correct role, you'll be able to add users, add user groups, and perform other administrative tasks.

 ### Get help
-Click Help from the Wagtail sidebar to access links to the user documentation and new features of the latest version of Wagtail.
+Click **Help** from the Wagtail sidebar to access links to the user documentation and new features of the latest version of Wagtail.

 > I noticed that the document used the terms `tools` and `features` interchangeably.
 To bring about consistency in this in terms, I have decided to go with the term `features`.
 The reason for this is that I belive the term `features` can be used more broadly to cover for both the wagtail tools and the other components that may not be strictly regarded as tools.